Push To Name Muslim Brotherhood A Terrorist Group Worries U.S. Offshoots

 A common creation of immigrant communities

-Whether there is any sinister significance to the Muslim Brotherhood's historic links to Muslim-American institutions in the United States is far from clear, however.
+Whether there is any sinister significance to the Muslim Brotherhood's historic links to Muslim American institutions in the United States is far from clear, however.

 "The American Muslim experience has been so organic," says Afeefa Syeed, a co-founder of the Al Fatih Academy in Reston, Va. — one of about 270 full-time Islamic schools in the United States.
-"It has been so connected to community that it's hard to say, 'This has been a very strategic, planned out effort.'
-And I say that, because I've been through so many of these institutions."
+"It has been so connected to community that it's hard to say, 'This has been a very strategic, planned-out effort.'
+And I say that because I've been through so many of these institutions."

 Syeed's parents were among the Muslim immigrants who came to the United States as students in the 1970s.
-She readily acknowledges that her parents' generation was determined to establish Muslim institutions here, but notes there was nothing out of the ordinary in that effort.
+She readily acknowledges that her parents' generation was determined to establish Muslim institutions here but notes there was nothing out of the ordinary in that effort.

 "That process is parallel to every other group that's come here," she says.
-"The Catholics built their schools, they built their churches, their institutions.
+"The Catholics built their schools; they built their churches, their institutions.
 They created their organizations.
 The Jewish community did the same.
 I think we're following along the same natural progression."